The Story So Far

 Karolyse didn’t know how she knew, she just knew.

 Today was different, though.
-Even before the children had returned, he had the catchers, Anahuark and Ellpay, practising fielding high kicks.
-He had also asked Cux to kick some balls outside of the old warehouse so she could hit them higher than the roof allowed.
+Even before the children had returned, he had the catchers, Ometicul, Anahuark, and Ellpay, practising fielding high kicks.
+He had also asked Cux to kick some balls outside of the old forum so she could hit them higher than the roof allowed.
 It was only after one of the older children reported that Umberto sat them down and spoke of the squib kick.

 “It’s a similar idea to the up-and-under, see, just backwards.
 They kick-off and we get the ball quickly to Cux.
 Then they snap their disgusting little fingers and think ‘up-and-under’.
 Off they go, or at least some of ’em, skittering into the backfield as protection.
 They won’t make the mistake of letting their thrower catch the ball after what Ocllo did to Snisneek Griffeciel last time.
 No. They’ll have a pair of sewer-slippers hanging back.
 So the Skitteringi’ll likely have five back and probably three pressuring Cux and three spread out.
 They’re expecting time.
 They think the kick’s going to go high.
 It’s gotta go ‘up’ high enough for us to get ‘under’ it … ‘up-and-under’, right?
 So, what if Cux doesn’t kick it high?”